Managing studies

 Creating a study

-To create a study, click the green “Create Study” button on the study list page or navigate to /exp/studies/create/.
+To create a study, click the “Create Study” button on the Study list page or go directly to the Create study page.
 You’ll need to provide values for the fields as described in Setting study fields.

 Creating a study